boonebgorges/buddypress-docs/readme.txt

 1. For each group where you want Docs activated, visit Group Admin > Docs and check the checkbox
 1. Sit back and watch the jack roll in

 == Changelog ==

 = 1.0 =
 * Improved support for TinyMCE loading on custom themes
+* More consistent tab highlighting in group subnav

 = 1.0-beta-2 =
 * Added pagination for doc list view